callstack/react-native-pager-view/README.md

 ## Migration

+In version **6.x** support for `transitionStyle` property has been dropped.
+More information [here](https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md).

 `"@react-native-community/viewpager"` library has been changed to `react-native-pager-view`.
 Here you can find more information, how to migrate pager view to the latest [version](https://github.com/callstack/react-native-pager-view/blob/master/MIGRATION.md)

 ## Getting started